Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-The guitar playing public seems to agree as a majority, brands like Schecter, ESP, Ibanez, and others are simply the best brands to shop when you're in need of a great electric guitar, but not in the position to spend the money asked for US made Fender and Gibson.
+The guitar-playing public seems to agree as a majority, brands like Schecter, ESP, Ibanez, and others are simply the best brands to shop for when you're in need of a great electric guitar, but not in the position to spend the money asked for US-made Fender and Gibson.
 Gear snobbery is a major thing.
 A thing to be avoided.
 These are amazing values offering tremendous bang for your bucks.

 There are many more models of ESP LTD TE guitar.
 I'm listing the 401 here because it is fairly well in the middle of the pack insofar as costs go.
 The shopper may well find their needs met with a less expensive model of ESP LTD TE, or may desire one with fancier appointments.